 Dane River Hydro Power

-The river water is diverted into an 8 metre long threaded screw, which is turned by the current of water.
+The river water is diverted into an 8 metre long threaded screw, which is turned by the force of the water.
 This rotational energy is used to drive an electrical generator connected to the main shaft of the screw, housed inside a control booth, which also contains diagnostic and monitoring equipment.

 The plant generates up to 92KWhr, or 500MWatts/year, all of which is fed into the National Grid.
 (This is enough to supply power for 140 houses!)
 The installation includes a fish pass (E) (which also acts as flood drainage) as well as an eel path.
 After successful re-instatement of the surrounding site, flora and fauna are subsequently thriving.